 - Supply chain business analyst

-Since our program is geared towards working professionals, classes are focuses on experiential learning with real-experiences, case materials, and simulations taught by faculty and industry experts.
+Since our program is geared towards working professionals, classes are focuses on experiential learning with real-world experiences, case materials, and simulations taught by faculty and industry experts.
 You will learn alongside other business peers and leaders as you take the concepts you learn and apply them to real-world situations.
 You will participate in a capstone project that teams you up with a business or community organization to solve a problem for them.

 Dates are subject to change.